-Figure 5.8 Unacceptable extension on a corner plot.
+Figure 5.7 Unacceptable extension on a corner plot.

-Roof extensions / alterations / dormer
+Roof Extensions / Alterations / Dormer

-- 5.10 Roof alterations and dormer extensions can prove a convenient method of increasing the living space within a dwelling.
+5.15 Roof alterations and dormer extensions can prove a convenient method of increasing the living space within a dwelling.
 However, care should be exercised to ensure that their design is in keeping with the dwelling and that they do not overlook neighbouring property.
 Dormers should not be so large as to dominate the roof slope resulting in a property which appears unbalanced.
 If the property is not listed and roof lights are used instead of dormer windows then planning permission will not usually be needed to convert loft space into liveable accommodation.
 Roof lights are usually cheaper to install and have less impact than dormer windows.
+They should be set flush with the existing roof tiles in order to minimise their impact.
-They should be set flush with the existing roof tiles in order to minimise their impact. - 5.11 The roof is an important element of a buildings design and unsympathetic extensions can have a negative impact on the visual appearance of a dwellinghouse.
-Roof alterations should, therefore, be minor and sympathetic to the original design of the building. - 5.12 Dormers vary in size and design from traditional pitched roof dormers on some Victorian properties to larger, boxier designs on more modern houses.
-In general, dormers on the front of a roof slope will not be acceptable unless they are a feature of other similar houses in the locality (i.e. where at least 25% of properties have front dormers in a terrace block or street frontage).
-Dormers are not normally appropriate on older (stone slated) buildings.

-The following general guidelines apply:

-- Raising the ridge height to create sufficient internal space e.g. for a loft conversion will generally be unacceptable unless it would not have an adverse impact on the character and appearance of the building and the street scene. - A dormer should be set below the ridge line of the original roof by at least 0.2m. - The front wall of a dormer should normally be set back at least 1m from the front elevation and 0.5m from either side, to prevent it having an overbearing effect on the street scene and adjoining properties. - Two smaller dormers may be better than one large one. - Dormers should not extend around the corner of a hipped roof or cover more than one third of the roof area to the street frontage. - Dormers on side elevations are not acceptable if they overlook adjacent property. - Dormers should be faced in materials which match the existing roof coverings. - Flat roof dormers will not be acceptable on front elevations or any elevation clearly visible from a public vantage point. - Proposals to alter a hipped roof and replace it with a straight ridge roof will not normally be acceptable. - 5.13 Exceptions to these guidelines may be made in the case of a modern bungalow, where dormers which run almost the full frontage width of the properties are a feature of the locality.
+- 5.16 The roof is an important element of a building's design and unsympathetic extensions can have a negative impact on the visual appearance of a dwellinghouse.
+Roof alterations should, therefore, be minor and sympathetic to the original design of the building. - 5.17 Dormers vary in size and design from traditional pitched roof dormers on some Victorian properties to larger, boxier designs on more modern houses.
+In general, dormers on the front of a roof slope will not be acceptable unless they are a feature of other similar houses in the locality (e.g. where at least 25% of properties have front dormers in a terrace block or street frontage) or the dormer would otherwise be appropriate in visual design terms.
+Dormers are not normally appropriate on older (stone slated) buildings. - 5.18 In Pendle, the following general guidelines will apply: - Raising the ridge height to create sufficient internal space e.g. for a loft conversion will generally be unacceptable unless it would not have an adverse impact on the character and appearance of the building and the street scene. - A dormer should be set below the ridge line of the original roof by at least 0.2m. - The front wall of a dormer should normally be set back at least 1m from the front elevation and 0.5m from either side, to prevent it having an overbearing effect on the street scene and adjoining properties. - Two smaller dormers may be better than one large one. - Dormers should not extend around the corner of a hipped roof or cover more than one third of the roof area to the street frontage. - Dormers on side elevations are not acceptable if they overlook adjacent property. - Dormers should be faced in materials which match the existing roof coverings. - Flat roof dormers will not be acceptable on front elevations or any elevation clearly visible from a public vantage point. - Proposals to alter a hipped roof and replace it with a straight ridge roof will not normally be acceptable. - 5.19 Exceptions to these guidelines may be made in the case of a modern bungalow, where dormers which run almost the full frontage width of the properties are a feature of the locality.

-Figure 5.9 Acceptable dormer development.
+Figure 5.8 Acceptable dormer development.

-Figure 5.10 Unacceptable dormer development.
+Figure 5.9 Unacceptable dormer development.

-5.14 If the property is a listed building or within a conservation area then special care should be taken when altering the roof.
+5.20 If the property is a Listed Building or within a Conservation Area then special care should be taken when altering the roof.
 Reference should be made to the Conservation Area Design and Development Guidance SPD.
+Reference should be made to the need to take into account the impact on Protected Species set out in General Principles 28-29 above.

-Parking and domestic garages
+Parking and Domestic Garages